Noor-e-Islam

 Noor-e-Islam is a 1957 Pakistani costume drama film directed by Nazir and produced by J.C.
 Anand under banner Eveready Pictures.

-The cast included Swaran Lata, Darpan, Naeem Hashmi, Majid, Nazar, Asha Posley and Nazir himself in leading roles.

 The film tells the story on the style of Arabian Nights, and revolves around the conflict between Muslims and Mongols.
 The film features the popular Naʽat Shah-e-Madina, Yasrab Ke Wali by Irene Perveen and Saleem Raza.

 It was Perveen's first film for which she lent her voice.